 Parents today are presented with so many amazing opportunities to set aside money for children.
 And the best part is, kids can get involved and educated in the process.

-What is a Custodial Investing Account?
+What is a Custodial Investment Account?

-Within the account, the custodian can choose to invest in stocks, bonds, mutual funds, etc. Based on your state’s rules, funds are automatically turned over to the child at the age of majority, which is often at age 18 or 21, depending on your state.
+Within the custodial investment account, the custodian can choose to invest in stocks, bonds, mutual funds, etc. Based on your state’s rules, funds are automatically turned over to the child at the age of majority, which is often at age 18 or 21, depending on your state.

+So, why is it important to let kids know how a custodial account works?
 Letting kids know how the account works can also lead to better decision-making down the road when the child receives access to funds while they’re still relatively young.

-This is something that a parent can give to their child, and the interest on starting a custodial account early can pay a lifetime of interest for a child. (no pun intended).
+This is something that a parent can give to their child, and the interest on starting a custodial investment account early can pay a lifetime of interest for a child. (no pun intended).

-How do Custodial Investing Accounts Work?
+How do Custodial Investment Accounts Work?